 Moreover, other parties could have blocking patent rights to products made using the AversionTM Technology.
-For example, the Company has recently become aware of certain United States and European patent applications owned by third parties that claim multiple-form abuse deterrent technologies.
-If such patent applications result in issued patents, with claims encompassing our AversionTM Technology or products, the Company may need to obtain a license in order to commercialize products incorporating the AversionTM Technology, should one be available or, alternatively, alter the AversionTM Technology so as to avoid infringing such third-party patents.
+For example, the Company is aware of certain United States and European pending patent applications owned by third parties claiming abuse deterrent technologies.
+If such patent applications result in issued patents, with claims encompassing our AversionTM Technology or products, the Company may need to obtain a license to commercialize products incorporating the AversionTM Technology, should one be available or, alternatively, alter the AversionTM Technology so as to avoid infringing such third-party patents.
 If the Company is unable to obtain a license on commercially reasonable terms, the Company could be restricted or prevented from commercializing products utilizing the AversionTM Technology.
 Additionally, any alterations to the AversionTM Technology in view of pending third-party patent applications could be time consuming and costly and may not result in technologies or products that are non-infringing or commercially viable.